elopio/docs/source/includes/_simplifiedAPI.md

 * **`p`** (Object) Parameters object.
   **Properties:**
     * **`p.universe`**  (string) &lt;optional> Contract address of the Universe from which to retrieve Markets, as a hexadecimal string.
-If this parameter is not specified, a Reporting Window must be specified instead.
+If this parameter is not specified, a Fee Window must be specified instead.
     * **`p.feeWindow`**  (string) &lt;optional> Contract address of the Fee Window from which to retrieve the Markets, as a hexadecimal string.
 If this parameter is not specified, a Universe must be specified instead.
     * **`p.reportingState`**  (string) &lt;optional> Description pending.
     * **`p.sortBy`**  (string) &lt;optional> Field name by which to sort the Markets.